Odizinne/ssrc/README.md

 # SSRC - Steam Stream Resolution Changer (for Linux)

 The goal of this project is to fix desktop resolution not matching client resolution when streaming with remote play on linux host.<br/>
-Also muting host audio when streaming (this can be disabled).<br/>
+Also muting host audio when streaming.<br/>
-This will only work with **X11** since i'm using xrandr for resolution changes.
+This will only work in gnome wayland.
+Feel free to edit it to work with your DE.

 ## Benefits